Participating in undergraduate research is a special aspect of the Dietrich College experience.

 - Social and Decision Sciences Research Labs

-- Institute for Policy and Strategy Research Lab
+- Carnegie Mellon Institute for Strategy and Technology Research Lab

 - Research Centers in the Mellon College of Science